Broken Link Building: Does It Work? How To Do It RIGHT?

 Let’s delve into the details already!

-Short answer: yes, but if only done rightly!
+Short answer: yes, but if only done right!

 Like any link building tactic, “broken link building” works if done rightly.
 Meaning: it takes time, careful planning, and consistency.